+We will evaluate and improve our engagement to ensure the community can easily participate.
 We will maintain relationships and refine our engagement approach and efforts to communicate impact, answering what is in it for me?
 Some ways that work well in the way we engage our stakeholders and communities include:

 - Engaging with people where they are most comfortable: via existing social, cultural and sporting networks and clubs; engaging people in places they already visit and partnering with existing events and other bodies. - Ensuring we explain why participating in engagement is important: by using clear and factual information to explain the benefits and impacts of activities on our communities. - Ensuring we explain why participating in engagement is important: We will clearly explain what aspects of our decisions can be influenced by feedback or ideas from our community or stakeholders. - Linking in with topical issues: being timely in messaging and consultation. - Ensuring our engagement meets the needs of our communities: culturally appropriate staff and representatives. - Engaging with a representative cross-section of the community: to understand the broad range of views on an issue.
-More information can be found in Community Engagement Toolkit identifying stakeholders.
+More information can be found in Community Engagement Toolkit - identifying stakeholders.